 - Peripheral pain receptors to inhibit activation of pain receptors

 - Reduce neuronal activity in the central nervous system

 Keeping a headache diary can be helpful in identifying the triggers.
 Avoiding triggers can reduce the frequency of the migraine.
 A headache diary is also useful in demonstrating the response to treatment.

 Certain medications can be used long term to reduce the frequency and severity of attacks:

 - Topiramate (this is teratogenic and can cause a cleft lip/palate so patients should not get pregnant)

 Acupuncture is an option recommended by NICE recommend for the treatment of migraines.
 It is reported to be as effective as prophylactic medications.

 Supplementation with vitamin B2 (riboflavin) may reduce frequency and severity.

-In migraine specifically triggered around menstruation then prophylaxis with NSAIDS (e.g. mefanamic acid) or triptans (frovatriptan or zolmitriptan) can be used around that time as a preventative measure.
+In migraine specifically triggered around menstruation, prophylaxis with NSAIDs (e.g. mefanamic acid) or triptans (frovatriptan or zolmitriptan) can be used as a preventative measure.